marbemac/ssrx/README.md

 - Typescript + HMR support on the client AND server
 - Elimates FOUC css issues during development
 - Generates a `ssr-manifest.json` file during build that maps client route urls -> assets
-- Provides a `assetsForRequest(url: string)` function that returns a list of assets critical to the given request
+- Provides a `assetsForRequest(url: string)` function on the server that returns a list of assets critical to the given request (along with preload links, etc)

-> ❗ A small disclaimer... what makes SSRx great is that it doesn't try to do everything.
-This means SSRx is intended
+> ❗ A small disclaimer...
+SSRx intentionally does not try to do everything and is intended for a specific audience.
+If
-> for a specific audience.
-If you're looking for something quick and easy, SSRx might not be for you.
-If you are looking
+> you're looking for a full-fledged framework, SSRx might not be for you.
+If you are looking to build a modern SSR app
-> to build a modern SSR app with your choice of 3rd party libraries for routing, head management, etc, then SSRx might
-> be right for you.
+> with your choice of 3rd party libraries for routing, head management, etc, then SSRx might be right for you.

 ### Usage